Back to blog

 The problem isn't the tool.
 It's the architecture.

 1. It depends on human discipline.
-A rep managing 30 deals in parallel will forget follow-ups.
-That's not carelessness, that's physics.
+A rep managing 30 deals in parallel will miss follow-ups.
+That's not negligence, that's physics.

 2. It documents the past instead of driving the future.
 Your CRM tells you what happened.
-It doesn't tell you what you should do tomorrow.
+It doesn't tell you what to do next.

 What the numbers say

-Studies converge — and if you want to quantify the financial impact of these dysfunctions, our article AI and CRM: What ROI to Expect?
-The Numbers offers a concrete calculation for a 5-person sales team.
+The studies converge, and if you want to quantify the financial impact of these dysfunctions, our article AI and CRM: What ROI to Expect? breaks down the math for a 5-person sales team.

 • 73% of sales reps say their CRM wastes their time (Salesforce State of Sales, 2025).

-• 20 to 30% of lost deals aren't actually lost: they're deferred, but the CRM files them as "Lost" and moves on.
+• 20 to 30% of "lost" deals aren't actually lost: they're deferred, but the CRM files them as closed-lost and never surfaces them again.

-• 5 forgotten deals on average per rep per month, simply due to volume.
+• 5 forgotten deals per rep per month, simply because of volume.

 • 47% of CRM data is incomplete or outdated after 6 months (Gartner).

-The traditional CRM creates an illusion of control.
+Traditional CRM creates an illusion of control.
 Management sees a full pipeline.
-But behind the numbers, data is incomplete, follow-ups are late, and at-risk deals go undetected.
+Behind the numbers, data is incomplete, follow-ups are late, and at-risk deals go undetected.

 AI as a "layer" isn't enough

-According to Forrester, AI can help companies increase conversion rates by 20% and reduce sales and marketing costs by 25% — provided the architecture gives AI access to complete, real-time data.
+According to Forrester, AI can help companies increase conversion rates by 20% and reduce sales costs by 25%, provided the architecture gives AI access to complete, real-time data.
 That's precisely what traditional CRMs don't deliver.

 The industry's answer?
 Add AI on top.
 HubSpot has its "AI assistant."
 Salesforce has Einstein.
 Pipedrive has its "AI recommendations."
-We've analyzed in detail what these players actually built — and where their ambition stops — in our 2026 AI CRM state of play.
+We've analyzed what these players actually built, and where their ambition stops, in our 2026 AI CRM state of play.

 The problem: bolting AI onto a form-based architecture doesn't change the architecture.
-It's like putting a GPS on a horse cart.
-The interface is more modern, but the engine is the same.
+It's like putting GPS on a horse cart.
+The interface looks modern, but the engine is the same.

 These AI features are limited because they operate on data that humans entered.
-If the data is incomplete (and it always is), the AI can't produce anything relevant.
+If that data is incomplete (and it always is), the AI can't produce anything useful.

-An AI-Native CRM is fundamentally different.
-It doesn't ask humans to document.
+An AI-Native CRM doesn't ask humans to document.
 It automatically captures interactions (emails, meetings, messages).
 It continuously analyzes signals.
-It recommends actions.
-It executes certain tasks without intervention.
+It recommends actions and executes some of them without intervention.

 The difference isn't cosmetic.
 It's architectural: